twanvl/graph-cluster/README.md

    Number of times to try and break apart the clusters and re-cluster them
    Default: 0

+ * `'optimize_exhaustive', bool`
+   Use an exhaustive search instead of local search.
+This is of course very slow.
+Can be combined with `max_num_cluster`.
+   Default: false.

  * `'optimize_higher_level', bool`
    Use a hierarchical optimizer, where small clusters are considered as nodes of a higher level graph.
    Default: true.